li6in9muyou/li6in9muyou.github.io/_posts/2022-10-15-howto-write-a-post.md

 ## file name

 File names of posts should be `<YEAR>-<MONTH>-<DAY>-<title>.md` where title should a sequence of hyphen separated ASCII words.
-File names will be used in links, blank spaces and non-ASCII character would be unreadable after URL encoding.
+File names will be used in links, non-ASCII character would be unreadable after URL encoding.
+Blank spaces are replaced with hyphen automatically by Jekyll

 ```
 good: